29 Health Benefits of Drinking Lemon Water (Particularly in the Morning)

 18. Increases Metabolism and Promotes Weight Loss

-Tip: Most of the pectin and dietary fiber is found in the white pity part under the skin, make sure to eat this as well.
+Tip: Pectic and dietary fiber is in the white pity part under the skin.
+Try to juice this part as well.

 19. Keeps Our Body Hydrated